adwanAK/adwan_python_core/README.md

 ## labs_todo

-### Questions for Caden

-- how did you choose the exercises from the book?
-- shouldn't the students do all exercises from the book?
-- if some, should they be written out in here or just refer to the book?
-- can you write objectives for the choice of the lab?
-    * makes it easier to sort them
-    * also great for students to understand why they are learning smth

 ### TODOs on lab sections

 #### TODO (for all): add answers to text questions; connect textbook example answers